cosmos/cosmos-sdk/examples/covenantcoin/buildingAnApplication.md

 ### Handlers

 The handler takes our message, and the current context, and basically uses the keeper to perform the relevant actions.
 We can then register the handler with the sdk in the application, and it will handle everything else.
 The [handler type](https://github.com/cosmos/cosmos-sdk/blob/develop/types/handler.go) is `type Handler func(ctx Context, msg Msg) Result`.
-Since we want our handler to have knowledge of the Keeper, we [curry](https://en.wikipedia.org/wiki/Currying) the keeper.
+Since we want our handler to have knowledge of the Keeper, we return a [function closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) using the keeper.
 We make this handler handle both types of messages.
 This ends up looking like:
 ```
 func NewHandler(k Keeper) sdk.Handler {
 	return func(ctx sdk.Context, msg sdk.Msg) sdk.Result {